johnsoupir/neural-reader/README.md

 # neural-reader
-Neural network writted in C to recognize handwritten letters
+Neural network written in C to recognize handwritten letters

 ## Download and Compiling